 \chapter{Bayesian Inference}

+\begingroup \minitoc \endgroup \lettrine{I} In statistics, the complete set of data that needs to be investigated or studied for a certain phenomenon or entity is referred to as the \textit{statistical population}, or simply the \textit{population}.
+For example, if we wish to study the fuel efficiency (measured in miles per gallon, or MPG) of a specific model of car, then the fuel efficiency data of all cars of that model ever produced constitute the population.
+The distribution of these fuel efficiency data points is called the \textit{population distribution}.
+Each car's fuel efficiency, or each single data point, is referred to as an \textit{individual}.

+However, in practice, it is usually impossible to collect data from every single car of that model; thus, the full population is typically unknown.
+In such cases, we resort to \textit{sampling}: randomly selecting a subset of individuals (cars) from the population and measuring their fuel efficiency The resulting collection of measurements is called a \textit{sample}.
+For instance, if 500 cars are randomly selected from the entire production run, and their fuel efficiencies are recorded, we obtain a sample consisting of 500 data points.
+The number of data points in the sample is called the \textit{sample size}, which in this case is 500.
+It is important to distinguish between a \textit{sample} and an \textit{individual}: a sample results from one sampling process and contains multiple individual data points, and its size is the count of those individuals.

+We often assume that the population distribution follows a known probability distribution, though some of its parameters remain unknown.
+For example, fuel efficiency might follow a normal distribution, but its mean and variance are not known in advance.
+In such situations, our goal is to infer (or estimate) these unknown parameters---such as the mean and variance---using the observed sample.

+\textit{Statistical inference} refers to the set of methods used to deduce characteristics (typically parameters) of a population based on sample data.
+For example, we might use the sample average to estimate the population mean.
+More broadly, statistical inference involves making probabilistic statements about unknown quantitative features of a population based on a limited set of observations.
+There are many established techniques for parameter estimation from samples, including the method of moments, maximum likelihood estimation (MLE), and Bayesian estimation.

-\begingroup \minitoc \endgroup \lettrine{T} This book focuses on Markov chain Monte Carlo (MCMC) methods for probabilistic inference, aiming to draw conclusions from a probabilistic model.
-This chapter provides a survey of the mathematical details related to probabilistic inference, emphasizing aspects that will establish the foundation for the subsequent chapters.
-The hope is that this chapter provides a good stepping-stone on to the Bayesian inference algorithms that are presented in the subsequent sections and used throughout the rest of this book.
+This book focuses specifically on Markov chain Monte Carlo (MCMC) methods for probabilistic and statistical inference, which aim to draw conclusions from probabilistic models.
+This chapter provides a concise overview of the mathematical foundations of probabilistic inference, emphasizing concepts that will serve as the basis for the material in subsequent chapters.
+Our hope is that it offers a solid stepping stone toward understanding the Bayesian inference algorithms presented later and used throughout the rest of the book.